Ted Galdi: Bestselling Author

 0 Comments

-How to Build a Great Website [5 Steps]
+How to Build a Great Author Website [5 Steps]

-Want to learn how to build a website from scratch?
-Do you not have a computer-programing or graphic-design background?
-Fortunately, you can easily build a great website from a pre-designed template, which you can customize with your own text, images, and video.
+Want a great author website?
+Even if you don't have a computer-programing or graphic-design background, you can easily build a high-quality author site from a pre-designed template, which you can customize with your own text, images, and videos.
 Below are the 5 steps.

-A domain name is what people enter on a browser to go to your site, ex, "site name" followed by ".com."
-Though you can technically have a website without owning a domain name, it won't look professional.
-I strongly suggest you buy a domain, which won't cost you much money.
+A domain name is what people enter into a browser to go to your site, ex, "site name" followed by ".com."
+Though you can have a website without owning a domain name, I strongly suggest you buy a domain, which won't cost you much money.

 To get one, I recommend a site called Bluehost.